abroniewski/Child-Wasting-Prediction/README.md

     MAE(Mean Absolute Error) score for model_3 model on test data is - 0.05013554272083966
     ```

-6. The below code combine all the results from model_1 (ZHL Baseline),model_2 (Our Baseline) and model_3 (conflict data combined model) for comparision.
+6. The below code combines all the results from model_1 (ZHL Baseline), model_2 (Adjusted Baseline) and model_3 (conflict data combined model) for comparison.
     ```
     python3 src/combine_results.py
     ```

-This above codes will run the full data-preperation, model building and prediction generation using the data provided in [data](https://github.com/abroniewski/Child-Wasting-Prediction.git/data).

 ## Development